2006 United States House of Representatives elections in Louisiana: District 6

+Predictions

 District 7

 Incumbent Republican Congressman Charles Boustany sought a second term in this conservative district based in the Cajun, southwest portion of the state.
 Boustany's initial election in 2004, to replace previous Congressman Chris John was relatively close and attracted national attention.
 In 2006, he faced Democratic nominee Mike Stagg, and the contest proved to be relatively uneventful, with Boustany winning a second term with over seventy percent of the vote.